 As the manufacturing and energy sectors look to digital solutions to enable transformation, CIOs are facing the challenge of identifying the best technology solutions for their IIoT requirements.
-Fanny Hsia, South Africa Channel Sales Manager, Advantech, introduces us to Advantech and its main focus areas, and outlines some key advice for CIOs looking for solutions to enable Digital Transformation.
+Susan Chang, Middle East + North Africa Channel Sales Manager, Advantech, introduces us to Advantech and its main focus areas, and outlines some key advice for CIOs looking for solutions to enable Digital Transformation.

 Introducing Advantech and its customers

 Advantech’s corporate vision is to enable an intelligent planet.
 The company is a global leader in the fields of IoT intelligent systems and embedded platforms.